kenlau177/Facebook_Network_Analysis/index.md

 Sunday, November 23, 2014

 ## Introduction
 This project explores my own friendship network.
-This is also the first time I'm performing any empirical network analysis, so I decided to keep it simple by analyzing something I'm more familiar with.
-What is more, this could possibly act as a tutorial for anyone wanting to do a similar analysis since I know it can be boring looking at someone else's social network.
+This is also the first time I'm performing an empirical network analysis, so I decided to start with analyzing something I'm more familiar with.
+What is more, this could possibly act as a tutorial for anyone wanting to do a similar analysis.
 I also carried out an analysis between a few anomalyzed ego networks from stanford's database.

 ## Obtaining Data
 ### Documentation